Salesforce Due Date Formula: Calculate Due Dates with Examples

 In this Salesforce tutorial, we will learn the Salesforce Due Date Formula.
-Additionally, we will go over how to use Salesforce Lightning and Salesforce Classic to create the due date formula field.
+Additionally, we will go over how to use Salesforce to create the due date formula field.

-To create the due date formula, Salesforce provides us with various built-in functions that help us to set it based on criteria.
-Let’s see some of the commonly used cases of the due date formula in Salesforce.
+To create the due date formula, Salesforce provides various built-in functions that help us set it based on specific criteria.
+Let’s examine some common uses of the due date formula in Salesforce.

 Due Date based on the specified number of days:

-In a simple case, we calculate the due date based on the created, started, payment date, and a specified number of days.
+In a simple case, we calculate the due date based on the created, started, and payment dates, as well as a specified number of days.

 Here is the formula: